-In this article, I compare the world’s Best Business Class airlines, rating them by their seat, food, staff, and overall product.
+In this article, we compare the world’s Best Business Class airlines, rating them by their seat, food, staff, and overall product.
 This top 10 list is ranked for long-haul Business Class because it is on long-haul flights that you truly appreciate features such as a lie-flat bed, superb food, and great pilot (see my inclusion of British Airways).
 Wi-Fi and personal screens with hundred of channels are now expected.
 Differentiators today include superbly comfortable seat-beds, gourmet meals, ridiculous amenity kits, a personal chauffeur after touchdown, and of course, the sit-down bars that take some of the tedium out of long-haul flights.
 This is my personal top 10 list of best Business Class airlines in the world.

 1. Qatar Airways

 Business Class on the Qatar Airways Boeing 787 Dreamliner is superb, making it one of the best Business Class airline products in the world.
 I am sure about the quality of this Business Class product, because we have reviewed it twice, once from Brussels (BRU) to Doha (DOH) and once from Amsterdam (AMS) to Doha (DOH).

 Each Business Class seat on Qatar Airways has aisle access and comes with turn-down service.
 The food on Qatar is simply excellent in presentation, flavors, and quality.
 Unfortunately, Qatar Airways does not yet offer yet the same Business Class product on all its planes.
 The Boeing 777 Business Class product looks comparatively dated, whilst still good, and the A330 Business Class product is currently undergoing a retrofitting so that this product will eventually match the 777 experience.
 For now, this version comes in below par.
 Qatar is also missing the chauffeur after touchdown service, but preflight it offers one of the best airline lounges in the world if you travel First Class with the Qatar Airways’ Al Safwa lounge in Doha’s new Hamad International Airport and the almost as good as the Al Mourjan Business Class lounge at Hamad International Airport in Doha.

 2. Etihad Airways